 \section{Command Flow between Front-end and Back-end}

 HPCI has been implemented as a central command server to oversee the control of all the DAQs.
-The HPCI command execution follows sequence of steps in both Front-end and Back-end as illustrated in Figure~\ref{fig:4}.
+In the context of this paper, we will refer to the central command server as the \textbf{backend} and the RPC-DAQ modules as the \textbf{frontend}.
+The HPCI command execution follows a sequence of steps in both Front-end and Back-end as illustrated in Figure~\ref{fig:3}.
 A dedicated UDP server is setup to issue user selected command from the back-end.
-Receiving these commands the corresponding DAQ carries out series of tasks in the front-end and sends back an acknowledgement.
-CRC error checking is done for both command and acknowledgement packets.
+Receiving these commands the corresponding DAQ carries out series of tasks in the front-end and sends back an acknowledgment.
+CRC error checking is done for both command and acknowledgment packets.
 In case of negative or no acknowledgment the command is retransmitted in Unicast mode and the DAQ database is updated with only accessible DAQ list.

-For Example: To execute a status command called "ISDAQUP", at first a local database is used to read the installed DAQ list.
-Then the command server sends this status command in Multicast mode to all the DAQs.
-Also the UDP socket on the back-end is always kept in listening mode to capture acknowledgments from all connected DAQs.
-When receiving "ISDAQUP" command the DAQ sends an acknowledgment packet which consists of DAQ-ID.
-After receiving acknowledgments, the command server updates the local DAQ database.
-The "ISDAQUP" command will be retransmitted in Unicast mode to all DAQs that have not responded within the specified timeout period.
-During the run start sequence, series of commands are issued to all the DAQ nodes listed in the updated database.

-The command flow process starts with a group command followed by sequence of Unicast commands.
-The payload size varies depending on the command type, as depicted in Figure~\ref{fig:7} and listed in Table~\ref{tab:3}.
-Some of the UDP command packets don't have payload because they are used only to retrieve DAQ information.
-The UDP command packet size varies from minimum 18 bytes to maximum 100 bytes.
-Each packet has a field called "Seq no" which is incremented every time when a retransmission occurs after no acknowledgement.
-This is used to keep track of network health of all the RPC-DAQs.